-Bullying is done in person, over text message, and social media.
+Bullying is done in person, over text messages, and through social media.
 As the definition points out, it isn’t just the bullied child who will feel the lasting consequences of the bullying.

 Studies show bullying is nothing to joke about.
-Bully-victims are at increased risk for adverse health, wealth, and social functioning into adulthood.
-This is not only impacting the person, but society as a whole.
-Another study showed the similar damage in-person and cyberbullying does on the victim.
+Bully victims are at increased risk for adverse health, wealth, and social functioning into adulthood.
+This is not only impacting the person but society as a whole.
+Another study showed the similar damage in-person and cyberbullying do on the victim.
 No matter the mode of bullying, the victim is left with emotional damage brought into adult years.

 Similarly, the bully will feel effects into the future as well.
 Experts point to maladjustment and desire to reach a social status as reasons bullies will bully others.
 While they’re not the ones being bullied, there’s evidence of psychological damage impacting the perpetrator.
 More studies need to be done, but it can be concluded that students who were both the victims and perpetrators have the most severe outcomes.
 One study examined direct and relational bullying experience with common health problems and found that students ages 6-9 who bullied others and were bullied had more physical health symptoms than children who were only perpetrators or were not involved in bullying.